 - paying directly for the expense from the business account

-- reimbursing the employee for their expenses.
+- paying back the employee for any money spent on their behalf.

 If you are the director of a company and the business pays for private portions of your travel expenses, there may also be Division 7A implications.

-- a load less than one tonne
+- a load that is not equal to one tonne

-- fewer than nine passengers.
+- fewer than nine people on board the vehicle.

-Other vehicles include:
+Other vehicles consist of:

 - vehicles designed to carry either

-- nine passengers or more (such as a minivan).
+- nine or more passengers (such as a minivan).

-Expenses you can claim
+Costs you can deduct